 Execution of malicious redefinitions, which can occur through the insertion of a class into the class hierarchy that overrides commonly called methods in the parent classes.

-mitigation – make member functions ‘final’,
+mitigation – make member functions final,

 reduce the use of inheritance

 Accidental override, where a member function is defined that inadvertently overrides a member function that has already been defined in a parent class.